-Installing Genesis parent and a child theme for the first time is ever so easy to do, and if you do happen to take the Genesis route, I’ve created a useful installation video you can check out here on my YouTube Channel.
+Installing ‘Genesis’ the parent and a child theme for the first time is ever so easy to do.
+And if you do happen to take the Genesis route, I created a useful installation video you can check out here on my YouTube Channel.

-Now we get down to the cost of the Genesis Software.
+Now we get down to the cost of using Genesis theme framework.

 Genesis theme framework alone (the parent theme) will set you back a cool $59.
 It has been that price for as long as I can remember.